 The Company signed a strategic agreement for the ongoing provision of construction, engineering and technical services with ZAO Globalstroy-Engineering.
 The volume of these services is based on the Group's capital construction program, which is re-evaluated on an annual basis.
-The Group estimates the amount of capital commitment under this agreement for 2012 to be approximately \$225 million.
+The Group estimates the amount of capital commitment under this agreement for 2013 to be approximately \$232 million.

-The Group signed a number of agreements for the years 2012-2015 for construction of offshore platforms in the Caspian region.
-The Group estimates the amount of this capital commitment to be approximately \$866 million.
+The Group signed a number of agreements for 2012-2015 for construction of offshore platforms in the Caspian region.
+As of December 31, 2012, the Group estimates the amount of this commitment to be approximately \$1,346 million (net of advances).

 The Group has a commitment to execute the capital construction program of its power generation segment and under the terms of this program power plants with a total capacity of 890 MW should be constructed.
 Currently the Group is approving certain amendments to the capital construction program, including its extension to the end of 2014.
-As of December 31, 2011, the Group estimates the amount of this commitment to be approximately \$594 million.
+As of December 31, 2012, the Group estimates the amount of this commitment to be approximately \$303 million.